 When the weather warms and the wind blows at a constant pace, the kite kit displays appear in all the stores.
 The winter chill is gradually being pushed aside, along with those fluffy white clouds.
 A local park becomes a good destination for a lazy weekend adventure in flight.

 A quick stop at the store to buy the essential package and you are on your way.
-A plastic sheet decorated with your favorite super hero, plastic tube frame and a small roll of twine quickly transform into that work of art advertised on the package.
+A plastic tube frame, a small roll of twine, and a plastic sheet decorated with your favorite super hero quickly transform into that work of art advertised on the package.
 The wet index finger reveals the wind is coming from the west.
 You are ready to be the next aviation superstar.

 You prepare your craft with all care, waiting for that perfect gust.
 The swell gathers.
 The twine is secured in the palm of the hand.
 The kite is released into the passing breeze.